Children's Brain and Spinal Cord Cancer Program

 Our team of specialists

-Every child treated is cared for by a team of pediatric sub-specialists, coordinating their treatment plans for the best care.
-The team is led by a board-certified pediatric neuro-oncologist; a pediatric neuro-oncology nurse certified by the Association of Pediatric Hematology/Oncology Nurses (APHON); and a neuro-oncology nurse practitioner, who is dedicated to managing any late effects and long-term follow-up care needs.
+The team is led by a board-certified pediatric neuro-oncologist; a pediatric neuro-oncology nurse certified by the Association of Pediatric Hematology/Oncology Nurses (APHON); and a neuro-oncology nurse practitioner, who is dedicated to managing any long-term side effects ("late effects") and follow-up care.

 Team members include pediatric sub-specialists in: